hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

 +---------+--------+
 ```

-T﻿his indicates the database restore using the volume snapshot succeeds and MySQL database data is back !
+T﻿his indicates the database restore using the volume snapshot succeeds and MySQL database data is back!